WowSoLaggy/LaggyBird/README.md

 2. Direction matching - each bird tries to match own speed with the speed of all nearby neighbours
 3. Flocking - each bird tries to keep closer to the center of the nearby flock

-Each if these modes can be switched separately using hotkeys.
+Each of these modes can be switched separately using hotkeys.

 ## Hotkeys
 * Esc - exit app